hadenlabs/eslint-configs/docs/contributing.md

 # How To Contribute

-Contributions to eslint-config are welcome.
+Contributions to eslint-configs are welcome.

 ## Getting Started